Jonathan-Chia/portfolio/bayesian/google_meridian.md

 ## Introduction

-MMM is one of the hottest martech tools, especially with increasing privacy and cookie deprecation concerns. <Reference an article>.
+MMM is one of the hottest martech tools, especially with increasing privacy and cookie deprecation concerns. <Reference Gartner report>.
 Google just dropped their own MMM tool called Meridian, and it is set to disrupt the marketing industry.
 As a PyMC enthusiast, I was curious how Meridian compares to PyMC Marketing.

 The differences: